TO HELP FIND THE RIGHT COLLEGE FOR THE RIGHT PRICE

 Educational Consultants alleviate the stress of college planning.
 As an objective third party, they bridge the gap between students and parents to find common ground.
 Parents can be confident that application requirements and deadlines are being completed.
 Instead of worrying and stressing over college, parents and student can enjoy their senior year.

-Yes, but the student to counselor ratio in California ranks five times below the national average.
-According to the American School Counselor Association, there is one counselor for every 1,016 students in California.
-High School counselors are excellent but don’t have the time to provide the individualized attention that many students and families are seeking.
-We limit the number of students we work with to ensure success.
+Yes, but the American School Counselor Association recommends that counselors work with no more than 250 students, but the national average is 424-1.
+In some states, the ratio is even higher; in California, the ratio is 601-1, and in Arizona, the ratio is 848-1.
+High School counselors are excellent but don’t have the time to provide the individualized attention that many students and families seek.
+Therefore, we limit the number of students we work with to ensure personalized guidance.

 Earlier is best, but there is no wrong time to start.
 Some students choose to wait until the beginning of their senior year, but the earlier students begin the college planning process, the more time they have to research majors and colleges, and the more likely they will feel confident in their choices.
 We like to meet with freshman students to review courses, extracurricular activities, and goals, but recommend starting the college planning process during sophomore or junior year.
 This allows enough time to alleviate the stress of college application deadlines.

 Yes, Michelle works with student-athletes who have the desire to play a collegiate sport.
 Her daughter was a recruited Division I athlete, so she is familiar with the athletic recruiting process.
 She ensures that students are registered with NCAA, meeting all requirements, and provides students with the tools to get noticed by coaches.

 Yes, we advise students on the aspects and expectations of a portfolio or audition.
 We work with students to ensure they are meeting the deadlines (which often differ from traditional application deadlines) and requirements of each college.
 We suggest that students who plan to major in this area start as early as possible in the college planning process, as application deadlines are usually due in the fall of their senior year.